Get 80% off your plan for your first 6 months.*

 What's involved in payroll compliance?

 Payroll compliance means meeting all the legal requirements for paying employees and reporting to HMRC.
-To stay compliant, you must:
+Getting this right protects your business from fines and keeps your employees' trust.

 What are payroll deductions?

 Payroll deductions are amounts you take from your employees' gross pay before paying them.
-There are two types:
+There are two types: mandatory deductions you must make by law, and voluntary deductions your employee may request.

 Mandatory deductions you must make:

-• Income tax: Collected through PAYE based on their tax code
+• Income tax.
+Collected through PAYE based on each employee's tax code for the 2025/26 or 2026/27 tax year.

-• Court-ordered payments: Such as child maintenance
+• Court-ordered payments.
+Such as child maintenance deductions.

 Voluntary deductions your employee may request:

-• Workplace pension contributions: Beyond the minimum auto-enrolment amount
+• Workplace pension contributions.
+Beyond the minimum auto-enrolment amount.

-• Charitable donations: Through payroll giving schemes
+• Charitable donations.
+Through payroll giving schemes.

 Reporting to HMRC